mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 That’s why we have to awaken to it.

-**Question:** It says that in the Genjokoan, doesn’t it?
+**Question:** It says that in the *Genjōkōan*, doesn’t it?
 About an enlightened person is enlightened about ignorance, not about enlightenment.

 **Someone else:** *[Inaudible.]*